SoulWallet/email-approver/contribute.md

    phase2cli-zkemailapprover contribute -c emailapprover
    ```

-   Please ensure you have a good network connection.
-During the process, you will need to download 1.25GB of files and upload 1.25GB of files.
+   During the process, you will need to download 1.2GB of files and upload 1.2GB of files.
 Additionally, you will need approximately 10-40 minutes of CPU computation time (depending on your computer).
 All of the above must be completed within 80 minutes for the contribution to be valid.

 5. **Done!**